ctubio/Regul/README.md

 - Software: Firmware >= SD-S5-20150715-fan_ctrl.tar.gz

 (get it at https://bitmaintech.com/support.htm?pid=00720150101032800325X8cMcY2y068F)
-### Configs:
+### Configuration:
 set your own desired values for the variables at the very top of the script if the current ones doesn't match your environment.
+### Good Configuration:

-The idea is to make the miner be restarted as less times as possible (for me it is twiece a day, when the temperature here changes between day and night [happens to be at arround 8am and later again at 9pm]).
+The idea is to avoid useless fan revolutions/noise/angry_ugly_fat_neighbour, but also make the miner be restarted as less times as possible (for me it is 0 times during winter, but twiece a day in summer, when the temperature here changes between day and night [happens to be at arround 8am were the fan decides to start running at 42% and later again at 9pm when it goes back to 33%]).

+I never saw the machine at 75ºC (out of tests in a normal run), but if in case, the script will run the fan at maximum speed.
+If the temperature even raises to 78ºC, it will stop the miner, and the miner will be started again by your system when the temperature is again below safe ranges.
 ### Usage:
-The hardware replaces on every boot the filesystem, so you can't store files.
+this hardware restores the original filesystem on every reboot, so you can't store files.
 But whenever you feel hot, you can ssh into it, copy the file, and execute it:
 ```
 root@antMiner:~# nohub ./cgminer-fan.sh &
 ```